tjheckler/Helpdesk/README.md

  * Complete Employee Profile Management by "Admin"
  * Separate Nav Bar Based on Access Logged in or Not
  * Cannot Delete Items Having Foreign Key Assigned Elsewhere
+ * Basic Email to "HelpDesk" When a Ticket Is Created by Customer
+ * Basic Email to Customer When a Ticket is Updated by a Site User

  # Features to Add After Demo: